 In the end, the Western League surrendered Kansas City to the much more successful American Association, but Nichols ended up in a better situation for 1904 when a year-old rumor became reality, and he was named to manage the St. Louis Cardinals.

-After accumulating a record of 5-9, Stanley Robison relieved Kid Nichols of his managerial duties on May 3, though he was retained as a pitcher.
+After accumulating a record of 5-9, on May 3rd Stanley Robison relieved Kid Nichols of his managerial duties, though he was retained as a pitcher.
 About two months later, after compiling a record of 1-5 with an ERA of 5.40, Nichols was unconditionally released.
 In short order he was signed by a former Boston teammate, Hugh Duffy, who had become manager of the Phillies.
 The change of teams worked wonders for the second half of the season, and he rewarded Duffy’s faith in him with an ERA of 2.27 to go with a record of 10-6.
-Nichols returned to the Phillies in 1906 but was suffering from pleurisy, a debilitating inflammation of the rib cage, and after four poor performances he retired.xiii
+Nichols returned to the Phillies in 1906 but was suffering from pleurisy, a debilitating inflammation of the rib cage, and after four poor performances he retired.13

 Kid Nichols won 361 games, lost only 208, and saved 17.
 He finished 95% of his career starts and was the youngest pitcher to reach 300 career victories.